Are You Setting Up the Healthy Habits Your Child Needs to Thrive?

 1. Kids Get to Practice their Cooking Skills

-Letting the kids have a YOYO Night, or for any other meal, lets them experiment, create, and practice their skills at food combinations, cooking and cleaning up.
+Letting the kids have a YOYO Night, or for any other meal, lets them experiment, create, and practice their skills at food combinations, cooking, and cleaning up.
+Whether they are making scrambled eggs or mac and cheese, or simply assembling a sandwich, allowing this independence and ownership of the process feeds their development and self-esteem.

-With a YOYO night, kids get better at navigating the kitchen independently and confidently.
+With a YOYO meal approach, kids get better at navigating the kitchen confidently.
 Not only do they get better at feeding themselves, they become confident over time in choosing foods to eat.

-Kids tend to make simple food items, or they may heat up leftovers and add some fruit or veggies to the meal.
+Kids tend to make simple food items, like brinner (breakfast for dinner), or they may heat up leftovers and add some fruit or veggies to the meal.
+Although meals may be easy and uncomplicated, they may get messy, especially if your child decides it’s time to experiment in the kitchen.
+Feel free to set some guidelines around this!

 The more kids are exposed to food and engage with it, the more they learn about variety, flavor, texture, and how to put food together to make a delicious dish.
-Building a meal gives kids the opportunity to learn about food balance, as well.
+Building your own meal allows the opportunity to learn about food balance, as well.

 6. A Break for Parents

-A YOYO night can give you a night off.
+YOYO meals for kids can give you a night off.
 You might be surprised to see how well your child does when given the freedom to make his own food.

 I know as a parent and a child nutrition expert, if you really want to raise a good eater, you need to have a feeding strategy that works.